-Summary: EJ Dalius the commercial real estate sector is facing a few disruptions.
-Read this article to find out what Eric Dalius wants to tell about this industry.
+Summary: The commercial real estate sector is facing a few disruptions.
+Read this article to find out what EJ Dalius wants to tell about this industry.

 Here is what to know the about the impact of pandemic on commercial real estate in post lockdown period.